Jane Clayton

 About me and my therapy practice

-You might be here because, on the surface, you seem to be coping — but inside you feel stuck, anxious, overwhelmed, or quietly falling apart.
-Perhaps early loss, trauma, or difficult relationships have left you carrying a deep sense of shame.
-You may understand why you are the way you are, yet still find yourself repeating patterns, struggling in relationships, or feeling disconnected from your body and emotions.
+You might be here because you look like you’re coping on the surface, but inside you feel stuck, overwhelmed, or like you’re quietly falling apart.
+Perhaps you’ve lived through early loss, trauma, or relationships that have left you carrying a deep sense of shame.

 My approach is relational, humanistic, and trauma-informed.
 I aim to create a space where you can be seen, heard, and accepted, even in your most difficult moments.
-I work collaboratively and actively, balancing gentleness with challenge, helping you recognise patterns, build self-compassion, and develop the resources to move forward with greater confidence and emotional awareness.
-Therapy with me is not about quick fixes — it’s about understanding your experiences in context, exploring them safely, and supporting meaningful, lasting change.
+I work collaboratively, balancing gentleness with challenge, helping you recognise patterns, build self-compassion, and develop the resources to move forward with greater confidence and emotional awareness.
+Therapy with me is not about quick fixes – it’s about understanding your experiences in context, exploring them safely, and supporting meaningful, lasting change.

 Practice description